Agents

 - Store results in AWS S3 or display them directly

-Each agent is composed of ordered steps that execute sequentially, with outputs from one step feeding into the next.
+Each agent is composed of ordered steps that execute as a directed graph, with outputs from one step feeding into the next.
 This creates powerful, flexible workflows for content processing and automation.

 Agent Definition